Online Bayesian Meta-Learning for Cognitive Tracking Radar: Learning Framework

-In general, a common viewpoint used to analyze sequential decision problems is the Bayesian interpretation.
+A common framework used for sequential decision making is the Bayesian approach.
 Under this framework, decisions are made with respect to the posterior probability that they are optimal \cite[Section 2.2]{Baxter1998}.
-This approach assumes the learning task can be described by a set of probability distributions $\{P_{\theta}\}$ parameterized by $\theta \in \Theta$, where $\Theta$ is a subset of $\nbbR^{d}$.\\
+This approach assumes the learning task can be described by a set of probability distributions $\{P_{\theta}\}$ parameterized by $\theta \in \Theta \subset \nbbR^{d}$.

-An example of a learning problem which can be specified by a set of probability distributions is the well-known \emph{stochastic linear bandit} problem \cite[Ch.
+An computationally feasible example of Bayesian learning is posterior sampling in the well-known \emph{stochastic linear bandit} problem \cite[Ch.
 19]{Lattimore2020}, which is adopted here.
 In this framework, we define $\varphi: \ncalO \times \ncalW \mapsto \nbbR^{d}$ to be a feature mapping\footnote{We discuss considerations related to our specific choice of feature mappings in Section \ref{se:sim}.}, which describes aspects of the physical scene.
 The stochastic linear bandit model is then specified by assuming the relation